mainmatter/playbook/project-flow/full-service/README.md

 -   User error rate
 -   System usability scale
 -   Customer Satisfaction scale
+-   Churn Rate

 **What will happen during this workshop?**

--   Goals and objectives are defined
+-   **Goals and objectives are defined**

+What do we aim to change?
+E.g., turn existing users into customers.

--   Critical success factors are identified
+-   **Critical success factors are identified**

--   KPIs
+What are the expected effects of that change?
+How much should they change so that we observe an effect?

+E.g., turn existing users into customers.

+-   **Rationale, historical data, analytics**

+Why do we think those changes will happen?
+What evidence do we have for that?

--   How will measures be collected
+-   **How will the measures be collected**

--   Figure out what needs to be done to implement this
+How can we measure the effect?
+What are the leading indicators that we need to track?

-### Design Workshop (Stylescape?)
+### Design Workshop

 -   Do we need a dedicated phase/workshop for finding a design language that works for the client?